 - ¼ teaspoon Baking Powder

 - 3 tablespoon Unsweetened Cocoa Powder

 - ½ cup Granulated Sugar

 - 1 Large Egg, room temperature

-- Adjust the oven rack to the 2nd tier and pre-heat the oven to 425ºF.
+- Adjust the oven rack to the 2nd level mark (just above venter) and preheat the oven to 425ºF.
 Generously coat the donut pans with a flour-based baking spray.
 Set aside.

 - Using a medium-size mixing bowl, whisk together the flour, baking soda, baking powder, cocoa, and sugar.
 Add in the egg, oil, vanilla, and milk and mix together until blended.